espressif/esp-faq/docs/en/software-framework/peripherals.rst

 Does ESP32 support analog audio output or digital audio output?
 -------------------------------------------------------------------------------------------

-  - The ESP32 supports DAC analog audio output for simple outputs such as warning tones.
+  - ESP32 supports DAC analog audio output for simple outputs such as tones.
 But if you use it for music playing, the effect will not be so desirable.
+  - ESP32 supports PWM analog audio output, which has slightly better effect than DAC.
+The demo code is at ` esp-iot-solution  <https://github.com/espressif/esp-iot-solution/tree/master/examples/audio/wav_player>`_.
-  - The ESP32 also supports I2S digital audio output.
-For I2S configurable pins, please see Section four in `ESP32 Datasheet <https://www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf>`_.
+  - ESP32 also supports I2S digital audio output.
+For I2S configurable pins, please see `ESP32 Datasheet <https://www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf>`_ > Chapter Peripherals and Sensors.

 ---------------

-What is the difference of SPI, HSPI and VSPI in ESP32?
+What is the difference among SPI, HSPI and VSPI in ESP32?
 -------------------------------------------------------------------------------------

-  - The SPI/HSPI/VSPI in the `parallel QSPI` interface are groups to connect the external flash, which is mounted on the SPI group.
-  - Any usable HSPI/VSPI in the driver are general-purpose SPIs.
-The difference in their names are only used to distinguish between groups.
+  - ESP32 has four SPIs.
+SPI0 and SPI1 are occupied by default to connect to flash that stores programs.
+SPI2 and SPI3 are general-purpose SPIs that are available for customers to use.
+  - HSPI represents the above-mentioned SPI2, and VSPI represents the SPI3.
+The two sets of SPIs are general-purpose SPIs.

 --------------